ansible/ansible/docs/docsite/rst/scenario_guides/guide_cloudstack.rst

     $ sudo apt install python-cs

-.. note:: cs also includes a command line interface for ad-hoc interaction with the CloudStack API e.g. ``$ cs listVirtualMachines state=Running``.
+.. note:: cs also includes a command line interface for ad-hoc interaction with the CloudStack API, for example ``$ cs listVirtualMachines state=Running``.

 Limitations and Known Issues
 ````````````````````````````